edudek002/GlobalPrescription/README.md

 # GlobalPrescription

-This app gives the user access to Federal Drug Administration database that houses a list of drugs.
-Then the app finds the drug international equivalencies based on a active ingredient.
-This database could also serve as a patient database for hospitals in the third world countries who still keep track of patient information using pen and paper.
+This app gives the user access to the Federal Drug Administration database that houses a list of drugs.
+Then the app finds the drug's international equivalencies based on an active ingredient.
+This database could also serve as a patient database for hospitals in the third world countries who still keep track of patient's information using pen and paper.

 **Accessing the App**